Peter Hollingworth

 Peter John Hollingworth (born 10 April 1935) is an Australian retired Anglican bishop.
 Engaged in social work for several decades, he served as the archbishop of the Anglican Diocese of Brisbane in Queensland for 11 years from 1989 and was the 1991 Australian of the Year.
 He served as the 23rd governor-general of Australia from 2001 until 2003.
 He is also an author and recipient of various civil and ecclesiastical honours.
 In May 2003 Hollingworth became the third Australian governor-general to resign, after criticisms were aired over his conduct as Anglican Archbishop of Brisbane in the 1990s.

 Early life

-Born in Adelaide, South Australia, Hollingworth moved to Melbourne, Victoria, in 1940.
-After attending Lloyd Street and Murrumbeena primary schools he received his secondary-school education at Scotch College, Melbourne, then began a cadetship with BHP, an Australian mining company.
+Hollingworth was born on 10 April 1935 in Adelaide, South Australia.
+He is the son of Rosalind (née Geue) and John Hollingworth.
+His father, an engineer, grew up in British India and moved to Australia after the First World War.
+His mother was from "one of South Australia's pioneering families".

+In 1941, Hollingworth and his family moved to Melbourne, where his father had been recruited to join the Department of Aircraft Production.
+The family settled in the suburb of East Malvern and he began his education at Lloyd Street State School and Murrumbeena State School.
+He went on to attend Scotch College, Melbourne.
+Hollingworth left school at the age of 16 and began a cadetship in the share registry department of mining company BHP, studying accounting at night school.